SilhDing/SilhDing.github.io/source/_posts/java3.md

 ### Package Deal

-This program involves the interaction of two classes un different packages.
+This program involves the interaction of two classes in different packages.
 What does the program print?

 ```Java
 package hack;